Why just leaders need coaching

 They have been working for years in an environment characterized by rapid change, uncertainty, and increasing complexity.

-They are regularly confronted with new and sometimes contradictory demands – from the market, from their own team, or from superiors.
+They are regularly confronted with new and sometimes contradictory demands - from the market, their own team, or from supervisors.

-In this situation, it is often no longer enough to rely solely on professional competence, experience, or classic leadership tools.
-Increasingly, professional feedback and support from a business or executive coach are gaining importance to effectively fulfill their roles over time.
+In this situation, it is often no longer sufficient to rely solely on professional competence, experience, or traditional leadership tools.
+Increasingly, professional feedback and support from a business or executive coach are gaining importance to be able to fulfill one's role effectively over the long term.

 think and plan strategically,